SrijanSingh9/TeamPixelators/readme.md

-# Skill Guide
+# EdTech Buddy

-Skill Guide is a simple tool designed to help users identify and acquire relevant skills efficiently.
+EdTech Buddy is a simple tool designed to help users identify and acquire relevant skills efficiently.
 With personalized recommendations based on your current skills, career goals, and industry trends, Skill Guide empowers you to stay competitive in today's job market.

 ## Features

 - **Personalized Recommendations**: Receive tailored suggestions for additional skills and learning pathways based on your profile.
 - **Easy-to-Use Interface**: Navigate the application effortlessly with a user-friendly design and intuitive controls.
-- **Skills Assessment**: Assess your current skill set to better understand your strengths and areas for improvement.
 - **Continuous Learning**: Stay updated on industry trends and new technologies to enhance your professional development journey.

 ## Getting Started